 Guests can buy a pre-set amount of meals and snacks ahead of time for each traveling person, per night.

 The amount of meals and snacks you receive in each plan depends on the type of plan you choose, and each type of meal or snack can be redeemed using a credit from your meal plan.

 It sounds like a lot, but meal plans can be very simple and a great money saver if you do things right.

-Universal Orlando Resort also has a dining plan for guests.
+Universal Orlando Resort also has also offered some type of dining plan for guests in the past.

 This option allows you to spend a certain amount of money with an opportunity to eat at any of the participating restaurants and quick services spots throughout the same day.

 Explore the nightlife in Downtown Orlando, the beautiful town of Winter Park, or the wonderful beaches such as New Smyrna and Daytona Beach.

 Top 11 Things You Must Do in Orlando

 1 – Challenge yourself at Wonder Works

 2 – Discover Ripley’s Believe It or Not